Localization for coarse homology theories: Fixed points in bornological coarse spaces

 \subsection{Associated Bredon-style homology theories}

-Recall (Remark \ref{jkgyglglygy}) that we {do} not expect that every equivariant coarse homology {theory} is of Bredon-style {(Definition \ref{brstyle})}.
 In the present section we associate to every equivariant coarse homology theory $E$ {an} approximation $E^{\Bredon}\to E$ by a Bredon-style equivariant coarse homology theory.
-Then we investigate the question under which conditions on $E$ and $X$ {in $G\BC$} the transformation
+Then we investigate the question under which conditions on $E$ and $X$ {in $G\BC$} the morphism

 is an equivalence, {and we will provide examples where it is not.}